jedisct1/libsodium-doc/installation/README.md

 We recommend using distribution tarballs over cloning the [libsodium Git repository](https://github.com/jedisct1/libsodium), especially since tarballs do not require dependencies, such as Libtool and Autotools.

-However, if cloning a Git repository happens to be more convenient, the [stable](https://github.com/jedisct1/libsodium/tree/stable) branch always contains the latest stable release of libsodium, plus minor patches that will be part of the next version and critical security fixes while new packages including them are being prepared.
+If cloning a Git repository is more convenient, the [stable](https://github.com/jedisct1/libsodium/tree/stable) branch always contains the latest stable release.
+As described in the [Versioning](#versioning) section, stable releases are frequent updates to the current point release, fixing bugs and improving performance without introducing new features or breaking changes.
+This branch also receives critical security fixes while new packages are being prepared.

-Code in the `stable` branch also includes generated files, and does not require the autotools (Libtool, Autoconf, and Automake) to be present.
+Code in the `stable` branch includes generated files and does not require autotools (Libtool, Autoconf, and Automake) to be present.

-To check out the stable branch, use:
+To check out the stable branch:

 ``` sh
 git clone https://github.com/jedisct1/libsodium --branch stable